 This removes the YouTube logo in the control bar.
 If you also use the “controls=0” parameter, users will still see “YouTube” in the bottom right corner where the controls usually are.

-Once the initial video finishes, this makes the player only show related videos from the same channel.
-Without it, YouTube will display relevant, public videos to users according to its own algorithms.
+Once the initial video finishes playing, the video player will only show related videos from the same channel.
+Without this parameter, YouTube will display relevant, public videos chosen by its own algorithms.

-This makes the video start playing as soon as the user accesses your website.
+This parameter makes the video start playing as soon as a visitor lands on your web page.

-This makes the video replay automatically when it finishes.
+This parameter makes the video replay automatically once it finishes.

 As long as you’re using a what-you-see-is-what-you-get (WYSIWYG) editor like WordPress’ Gutenberg, pasting the video URL directly into the text will create the embedded video.
-We’re going to change small bits of that code and add new commands to it in order to remove YouTube’s controls and logo from the embedded video.
+We’re going to change small bits of that code and add new commands to it.
+That way, YouTube’s controls and logo will disappear from the embedded video.